 The Best MacBook Pro Accessories in 2020

-Here are the best MacBook Pro accessories for 2016, 2017, 2018 and 2019 MacBook Pro models.
-These all work with the new MacBook Pro 16 as well, and if you are just now joining the world of USB C, you’ll need a few of these.
+Here are the best MacBook Pro accessories for 2016, 2017, 2018, 2019, and 2020 MacBook Pro models.
+If you’ve bought a new MacBook Pro in 2020, these are the accessories you need to connect devices to the USB C and Thunderbolt 3 ports.

 These are my must-have accessories for anyone that owns a MacBook Pro.
 All the current MacBook Pro models use USB C ports, so if you upgrade from an older model you will need new cables and adapters.
 If you own the entry-level MacBook Pro 13, you may need a few more accessories since it comes with fewer ports.

-With two to four USB Type C ports, you will need MacBook Pro accessories to connect your phone, SD card, monitors and more.
+With two to four USB Type C ports, you will need MacBook Pro accessories to connect your phone, SD card, monitors, and more.
 There’s simply no way around buying some cables and adapters.
 There are also some great accessories that can charge your MacBook Pro on the go without being tethered to an outlet.

-Apple sells a number of official accessories, but you can save and get more selection by looking at Best Buy, Amazon, eBay and B&H Photo.
-You get more options, better prices and some cool options that Apple won’t stock.
-We also help you find the best new MacBook Pro cases, covers and skins.
+Apple sells a number of official accessories, but you can save and get more selection by looking at Best Buy, Amazon, eBay, and B&H Photo.
+You get more options, better prices, and some cool options that Apple won’t stock.
+We also help you find the best new MacBook Pro cases, covers, and skins.

 You should invest in one USB C to USB dongle, but for the rest of the items, you are better off buying a USB C version directly so that you don’t need to connect multiple cables and adapters together for simple tasks.
+This also cuts down on the chance that you will lose the adapter and be out of luck.

 - USB C to Lightning Cable – $19